Scheduled MonumentsEnglandMackworth medieval settlement including the castle gatehouse, part of the medieval open field system and a pinfold

 What is Mackworth medieval settlement including the castle gatehouse, part of the medieval open field system and a pinfold?

-Mackworth medieval settlement is a scheduled ancient monument in Derbyshire comprising the archaeological remains of a medieval village with associated field systems and ancillary structures.
+Mackworth medieval settlement is a scheduled ancient monument in Derbyshire comprising the remains of a medieval village organised within an open field system, together with associated structures including a castle gatehouse and a pinfold.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017258.

 Who is responsible for protecting Mackworth medieval settlement including the castle gatehouse, part of the medieval open field system and a pinfold?